MiguelPereira-K4rma/MiguelPereira-K4rma/README.md

-# Welcome to [Your Name]'s GitHub Profile! 👋
+# Welcome to K4rma's GitHub Profile! 👋

 Hi there!
-I'm [Your Name], and I'm passionate about [your main interests or areas of expertise].
+I'm Miguel Pereira, and I'm passionate about [your main interests or areas of expertise].
 This is my GitHub playground where I share my projects, experiments, and contributions to the open-source community.

 ## About Me